haiqu/rx-nga/Rx.md

 :Heap       `2560
 ````

 Both of these are pointers. **Dictionary** points to the most recent dictionary entry.
 (See the *Dictionary* section at the end of this file.) **Heap** points to the next free memory address.
-For now this is hard coded to an address well beyond the end of the Rx kernel.
+This is hard coded to an address beyond the end of the Rx kernel.
 It'll be fine tuned as development progresses.
 See the *Interpreter &amp; Compiler* section for more on this.

 ## Nga Instruction Set